 Our ability to become profitable depends upon our ability to generate revenue.
 To date, we have not generated any revenue from Furoscix, and we do not know when, or if, we will generate any revenue.
 Furthermore, the Complete Response Letter will delay any potential commercialization of Furoscix, potentially indefinitely.
+On September 24, 2018, we held a post-action Type A meeting with the FDA to discuss the topics covered in the Complete Response Letter and to clarify the path towards resubmission of the NDA for Furoscix.
+There can be no guarantee that our efforts to resolve the deficiencies identified in the Complete Response Letter will be supportive of, or guarantee, a NDA resubmission, or result in our successfully obtaining FDA approval of Furoscix in a timely fashion, if at all.

 We do not expect to generate significant revenue unless or until we obtain marketing approval of, and begin to sell, Furoscix.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to: